-AMISH SMOKING: I've written about this topic before, but I stumbled upon a scene last week in Berne, Indiana that illustrated it well.
-Note this horse-drawn buggy parked outside of a "smokes" shop on US 27.
+I stumbled upon a scene Berne, Indiana that illustrated that shows the hold tobacco still has on some Amish - a horse-drawn buggy parked outside of a "smokes" shop on US 27.
 This is about as close as I was able to get from an awkward vantagepoint in a parking lot across the street.

 I have also heard of Amish in - this is a surprise - ultra-conservative Swartzentruber Amish settlements smoking cigars.